-Malcolm Allan has been a practicing place and destination brand strategy consultant since 2003.
-Prior to that he worked in the fields of town planning and economic development in the UK in central and local government, as a consultant and as a CEO of major economic development and training companies.
+Malcolm has been a practicing place and destination brand strategy consultant since 2003.
+Prior to that he worked in the fields of town planning and economic development in the UK, in central and local government, as a consultant, and as a CEO of major economic development and training companies.
+Malcolm merged his Placematters consultancy with Bloom Consulting, where he is now President.
+Malcolm worked with Bloom through 2016 and 2017 on the brand strategy for Paraguay, on a 2017 project assessing the impact of the country brand of Costa Rica in the US, the UK and Europe, and on a nation branding project for Australia.

 Conrad is Director of the GREAT Britain campaign, based in the Department for International Trade and formerly at 10 Downing Street.
 While at No10 Conrad’s role was extended to include responsibility for delivering major cross-government campaigns, as well as ensuring Government spending on communications was efficient and cost-effective.